 The world of veterinary medicine knows that dogs can become ill as a result of being exposed to other sick dogs.
 This has been shown in cases of the common kennel cough dogs often incur after long bouts in kennels, doggie hotels, or even the dog park.

-In a shelter in Indiana, a large number of dogs tested positive for H3N2, which isn’t too uncommon when large number of dogs live in close quarters.
+In a shelter in Indiana, a large number of dogs tested positive for H3N2, which isn’t too uncommon when a large number of dogs live in close quarters.
 However, researchers of the University of Wisconsin-Madison were surprised to find that several cats also tested positive for H3N2 (dog flu), indicating that they were contagious to the infected dogs.

 Can Dogs Get the Flu from Cats?